joshbegley/nyt-latest/README.md

 **Salah admits there was 'tension' between he and Mane at Liverpool**\
-`Salah says the pair were always professional and their tension never affected Liverpool during their times as teammates.`\
+`Salah says the pair were always professional and their tension never affected Liverpool during their time as teammates.`\
 https://nytimes.com/athletic/6346487/2025/05/10/liverpool-salah-mane-tension/

 **Shedeur Sanders relishes rookie minicamp with extra throws, focus on future**\